openhab/org.openhab.binding.zwave/doc/steinel/l810ledihf_0_0.md

 ### Dimmer 1

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer1``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Scene Number 1

+Triggers when a scene button is pressed

 The ```scene_number1``` channel supports the ```Number``` item.

 ### Alarm (burglar) 2

+Indicates if the burglar alarm is triggered

 The ```alarm_burglar2``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.